qingxiang-jia/full-cloud-pinyin/README.md

 So instead of running CMake directly, using commands in `task.sh` is probably easier.
 In particular, in `fcpinyin/`

+1. Run `cargo install --path . --bin cargo-fcp --force` to compile helper code and install it to your local cargo repository.
+(You can remove it by running `cargo uninstall fcpinyin`.)
-- `./task.sh gen-lib` to compile the Rust code into a statically linked object file
+2. `cargo fcp gen-lib` to compile the Rust code into a statically linked object file.
-- `./task.sh gen-cxx` to generate header files for that object file using CXX.
+3. `cargo fcp gen-cxx` to generate header files for that object file using CXX.
 You need a copy of cxxbridge.
 I built it from source [here](https://github.com/dtolnay/cxx/tree/master/gen/cmd).

 In `fcitx5/`,